hamish/graphfetch/README.md

 ## Performance

-Speed was one of the goals of graphfetch. graphfetch uses the ndb async methods to attempt to execute child queries in parallel.
+Graphfetch uses the ndb async methods to execute as much of the datastore activity in parallel as possible.
+A future enhancement (#1) aims to provide a tasklet based implementation which may be faster in some situations.

+graphfetch does not set aside the need for thoughtful data model design.